ku-sldg/stairCASE/vm_attest/README.md

 * demonstrate comms from comp1 -> comp2 -> vm (done)

 Notes:
 It appears as though there can be at most 1 component which communicates with the linux vm.
-That is, a ping to any 192.168.1.xxx address will reach the ping component.
+That is, a ping to any address on the subnet for which eth0 is configured will be delivered irrespective of the destination address.
+It is not clear to me whether another ethX connection can be established with another component.

 It appears as though the ID for a virtqueue can be no greater than 100.